 Exploring the Constitution

-Are citizens able to gain redress of their grievances?
+Are UK citizens able to gain redress to their complaints?

 There are a number of ways in which redress can be found:-

 Public bodies have established complaints systems and between a half and two-thirds are resolved through these.

 For example, the Health Commission deals with complaints about NHS treatment and the Independent Police Complaints Commission with police actions.